 Adding to the SteelSeries Arctis Nova Pro's appeal, particularly for a game like Siege, is its ability to provide 360-degree spatial audio to ensure every critical step, reload, or vocal cue is heard and capitalized on to your advantage.
 Plus, the device comes with a mixer to customize the audio and EQ output to whatever feels best when in the heat of a siege.

-Despite its lower price tag, it still has all the tools to help it compete with the best.
+Despite its lower price tag, it still has all the tools to help it compete with the best in games like Warzone, CS2, and more.
 It features large 50mm drivers that allow it to divide and deliver highs, mids, and lows with ease.
 It also features completely closed earcups that minimize sound leakage, giving it passive noise-cancelation capabilities.
 The earcups themselves remain comfortable, though, thanks to the inclusion of soft hybrid memory foam beneath.
 This foam is also designed to reduce heat build, which is incredibly handy during longer Siege sessions.

 It is also worth highlighting that this headset weighs just 240 grams.
 What's more, it is compatible with an array of different devices thanks to its USB-A connection.
 That said, there is also a version available with a 3.5mm jack, which means this headset can also be used by Siege players on old-gen consoles like the PS4.

-This epic wired set features angled 53mm drivers for greater, more dynamic sound, a noise-canceling mic with a built-in mesh filter to omit disruptive sounds, and a sturdy aluminum frame that helps it stay in one piece, even when disrupted when taken on the road, for example.
+This epic wired set features angled 53mm drivers for greater, more dynamic sound, a noise-canceling mic with a built-in mesh filter to omit disruptive sounds, and a sturdy aluminum frame that helps it stay in one piece, even when disrupted when taken on the road.

 Taking this headset to the next level is the inclusion of DTS Spatial Audio to help it deliver a virtual 3D sound stage.
 This can help you stay one step ahead of your opposition thanks to the headset's ability to provide crystal-clear positional cues.
-Plus, this device is compatible with all major platforms, making it an excellent mid-range choice for most Siege players, regardless of whether they're on a console or PC.
+Plus, this device is compatible with all major platforms, making it an excellent FPS gaming accessory for most Siege players, regardless of whether they're on a console or PC.

 All these benefits apply to the Turtle Beach Atlas Air, a superb open-back headset that can give users a significant advantage during Siege gameplay.
 We say this because it features a set of solid 40mm drivers providing 24-bit audio and a 20Hz – 40kHz frequency range.
 It also comes with a broadcast-quality mic with a 32kHz bandwidth and can provide 3D audio for better positional awareness in-game.